 Cor-ten steel has become wildly popular for outdoor sculptures and architectural facades.
 The look is so attractive that architects have designed entire buildings using the material and it has a legion of residential fans, including me, around the world.
 This material appears unfinished and rustic at first glance, and that is what makes it so attractive.

 Attractive as it is, weathering steel is not perfect for all applications.
-Its use should be carefully thought through before construction.
+Think carefully about Its use and placement before construction.
 Cor-ten can be challenging and even damaging to surrounding areas if used improperly.
 Rust bleeding or runoff from the steel surface can stain surrounding paint, stucco, stone or concrete.
 Avoid using this material where staining can be a problem.
 Also, this material is sensitive to humid climates and it is possible that in these areas the protective patina may not form properly, thus allowing the steel to continue to corrode.

 Attempts to paint weathering steel have been unsuccessful because paint retards the protective patina from forming properly.
 When this happens, deep corrosion can occur at localized areas of oxidation like under small paint cracks or chips.